 Parents have mixed reactions as they wait for ASD to make decisions on new school year

-ANCHORAGE, Alaska (KTUU) - The Anchorage School District is still working through its decision on what next school year will look like.
+The Anchorage School District is still working through its decision on what next school year will look like.

 According to its website, they are actively planning for different risk levels: low, medium, and high risk.